myanimestream/dolos/_guides/creating-your-own-service.md

 website.
 To check whether this works, let's put a little something in the index file.
 If you're not already using one, now's probably a good time to switch to an editor.
-Anything will do, really, but I recommend using something like [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) because working with the built-in notes editor won't bring you very far.
+Anything will do, really, but I recommend using something like [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) because working with the system's built-in text editor won't bring you very far.
 Open the `index.ts` file you just created and add something like:

 ```typescript